graziergeek/k8s-statefulset/README.md

 Some things are GKE-specific.

 1. There's a [simple grails CRUD app](./grails-crud/README.md) that works on the MongoDB database.
-More capabilities will be added to this as time goes on.
+More capabilities will be added to this as time goes on to test Elasticsearch, etc.

-1. There's a [simple MongoDB-ReplicaSet K8s installation](./mongodb-simple/README.md) that I scarfed from the book _Kubernetes Up and Running_ that failed to work.

-1. There's a more "enterprise-ready" [MongoDB HA installation](https://github.com/graziergeek/gke-mongodb-demo.git) that I found in [Paul Done's](https://github.com/pkdone) gitub repo that I'm working with now.

-1. There will be an [ElasticSearch project](./gke-elasticsearch-demo/README.md) that will show how to work with StatefulSets for ElasticSearch.
+1. All data sources are derived from Helm charts and live under the `./helm` directory.
+See [helm-chart-basics](./helm/helm-chart-basics.md)

 # How to Create a K8s Cluster